Flat Rate Shipping

 What Is Flat Rate Shipping?

 With flat rate shipping, the price is predetermined based on the box size you choose, not the weight of your package or how far it's traveling.
 USPS offers small, medium, and large flat rate boxes as well as flat rate envelopes, each at a specific price point.
 This makes flat rate ideal for heavy items shipping long distances, since a 50 lb item costs the same as a 5 lb item in the same box.
-However, flat rate is not always the cheapest option -- for lightweight packages or short-distance shipments, weight-based pricing or cubic pricing often costs less.
-FedEx and UPS also offer flat rate-style services like FedEx One Rate.
+However, flat rate is not always the cheapest option.
+For lightweight packages or short-distance shipments, weight-based pricing or cubic pricing often costs less.
+FedEx and UPS also offer flat rate-style services like FedEx One Rate and UPS Simple Rate.
+The practical takeaway: flat rate is a tool, not a default.
+Use it when the math favors it, and compare it against weight-based pricing on every shipment so you are not paying a heavy-package price for a light-package box.

 Example

 A USPS Medium Flat Rate Box costs around $16.10 (commercial price) regardless of weight up to 70 lbs.
-If you're shipping a 20 lb item from New York to California, flat rate could save you $15+ compared to weight-based pricing.
+If you're shipping a 20 lb item from New York to California, flat rate could save you $15 or more compared to weight-based pricing.
 But if that same box only weighs 2 lbs, you'd overpay significantly.
+Picture a seller who reflexively reaches for the Medium Flat Rate Box on every order and overpays even a few dollars per shipment by skipping the comparison.
+At 30 orders a week, that habit quietly hands over four figures a year that a 5-second rate check would have kept.

 Why It Matters